 So, rather than see our dogs chase the ‘wrong’ target, the key is to divert their attention onto a different object and encourage them to chase the ‘right’ target, like a ball, frisbee or toy.

 Before trying to introduce a new chase object, it may be an idea to try to add other things into your dog’s life which will improve their emotional balance.

-Giving them a new food or experience may help to reduce their need to get a ‘high’ from embarking on a chase.
+- Giving them new food or experience may help to reduce their need to get a ‘high’ from embarking on a chase.

-It is also still important to stay aware and watch for other potential triggers, though, like runners or bikes.
+- It is also still important to stay aware and watch for other potential triggers, like runners or bikes.

-Once your dog is desperate to play the game, it may be a good idea to hide the ‘chase’ toy so that you creates that a buzz when they see it on the field.
+- Once your dog is desperate to play the game, it may be a good idea to hide the ‘chase’ toy so that you create a buzz when they see it on the field.